Health data: Security and privacy

 In the United States, prior to the Health Insurance Portability and Accountability Act (HIPAA) of 1996, there were no comprehensive federal policies that regulated the security or privacy of health data.
 HIPAA regulates the use and disclosure of protected health information (PHI) by specified entities, including health providers, health care clearinghouses, and health plans.
 HIPAA implementation, delayed by federal-level negotiations, became broadly effective in 2003.

 While HIPAA established health data security and privacy in the U.S., gaps in protection persisted.
 The emergence of new health information technologies exacerbated these gaps.
-In 2009, the Health Information Technology for Economic and Clinical Health Act was passed.
+In 2009, the Health Information Technology for Economic and Clinical Health Act (HITECH) was passed.
 The legislation aimed to close the existing gaps in HIPAA by expanding HIPAA regulations to more entities, including business associates or subcontractors which store health data.
 In 2013, an Omnibus Rule implementing final provisions of HITECH was revealed by the U.S. Department of Health and Human Services.

 Despite these legislative amends, security and privacy concerns continue to persist as healthcare technologies advance and grow in popularity.
 It is worth noticing that in 2018, Social Indicators Research published the scientific evidence of 173,398,820 (over 173 million) individuals affected in USA from October 2008 (when the data were collected) to September 2017 (when the statistical analysis took place).